Neena Raj Sep 19, 2025

 4. Commercial Manager

-If you are looking forward to a senior-level role, the Commercial Manager role would be a perfect fit.
-This role ensures commercial success and legal integrity of large-scale projects.
+The Commercial Manager ensures commercial success and legal integrity of large-scale projects.
 This role comes with responsibilities such as financial forecasting, cost control, risk management, and the negotiation of contracts.
-Commercial Managers have a key role in maintaining project profitability while ensuring compliance with contractual and regulatory requirements.
+Preferred certifications for this role include MRICS, CIPS, and PMP, which enhance credibility in high-stakes negotiations.

 Key Responsibilities of a Commercial Manager: